Texas attorney general aims to void marriage license for same-sex couple

 A county judge made a one-time exception to allow the license to be issued, saying Goodfriend was in poor health due to ovarian cancer and denying the couple the license violated their rights under the U.S. Constitution.

-Attorney General Ken Paxton, a Republican who has pledged to fight for the sanctity of marriage between a man and woman, said in a press release, “the rogue actions of Travis County judges do not withstand the scrutiny of law.”
-His office filed the petition with the Texas Supreme Court to have the license declared void.
+Attorney General Ken Paxton, a Republican who has pledged to fight for the sanctity of marriage between a man and woman, said, “the rogue actions of Travis County judges do not withstand the scrutiny of law,” filing the petition with the Texas Supreme Court to have the license declared void.

 “Relief from this Court is necessary to avoid the legal chaos that would follow if the trial court’s ruling is mistakenly interpreted as authorization for the creation or recognition of same-sex marriages in Travis County or throughout the State,” the petition said.